-Field Research
+Archaeological Field Research

-The second period is the Hellenistic period (323-63 B.C.), a period during which Greek and Phoenician cultural and market forces shaped the resonated across the Mediterranean.
+Outside of the lab, my archaeological field research has focused on periods of intensive trans-Mediterranean contact, particularly the Hellenistic period (323-63 B.C.), a period during which Greek and Phoenician cultural and market forces shaped the resonated across the Mediterranean.
 Ashkelon in the Hellenistic period was one of the largest and most famous port cities in the ancient Mediterranean, a Ptolemaic stronghold for much of the era and a producer of perfumes.
-Ashkelon Vol 9 (Birney in press 2021) is the archaeological site report for the Hellenistic period at Ashkelon, and includes detailed analysis of stratigraphy, ceramics and small finds.
+My book Ashkelon 9: The Hellenistic Period (2022) is the final archaeological site report for the Hellenistic period in the city, and includes detailed analysis of stratigraphy, ceramics and small finds.
 Ashkelon serves as a coastal comparison to the inland site of Tel Shimron, Israel, where I am the Head of Persian and Hellenistic Research.

 Archaeological Projects